redbadger/awesome-badger/timlee/networking-with-a-raspberry/README.md

 In this post, we've gone overboard in our attempts to serve an internal site on a network in order to demonstrate some of the key concepts regarding servers and networking.

-You can take this further by adding caching to the reverse proxy, setting up the Raspberry Pi as a forward proxy using something like [Privoxy](https://www.howtogeek.com/683971/how-to-use-a-raspberry-pi-as-a-proxy-server-with-privoxy/) or by going public and exposing your Raspberry Pi to the wider world.
+You can take this further by [adding caching to the reverse proxy](https://www.nginx.com/blog/nginx-caching-guide/), setting up the Raspberry Pi as a forward proxy using something like [Privoxy](https://www.howtogeek.com/683971/how-to-use-a-raspberry-pi-as-a-proxy-server-with-privoxy/) or by going public and exposing your Raspberry Pi to the wider world.
 Go forth and network.

-(NB: If you spot any mistakes in this post please let me know or open a pull request!)
+(N.B.
+If you spot any mistakes in this post please let me know or open a pull request!)

 ## References